 Retail agents are in a key position to help clients and prospects manage risk around ESOP formation and transition by recommending best practices to follow and what insurance to put in place.

 An ESOP Trustee is required by law to obtain an independent valuation for ESOP purposes.
 It is tempting for privately held companies to look to members of the C-suite to serve as Trustees due to their familiarity with the business.
 However, this familiarity makes it difficult for those individuals to make objective assessments.
-ESOP investigations frequently focus on potential conflicts of interest when the person(s) transacting with the plan also have fiduciary responsibilities to the ESOP.
+ESOP investigations frequently focus on potential conflicts of interest when the person(s) transacting with the plan also has fiduciary responsibilities to the ESOP.

 An independent ESOP valuation firm has the specialized knowledge and experience required to assess the financial data of the company, including multiple years of financial statements and cash flow projections, as well as other complex financial data.
 Additionally, the valuation firm considers customer concentration, geographic concentration, terms of contracts and leases and management depth, among others.